mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Create Tracking Data for Payment.

-The order id will be read from the payment object and the capture_id will be used from the transactions.
+The order id will be read from the payment object and if not provided the capture_id will be used from the transactions.

 Please provide a tracking_number, carrier and optionally a carrier_name_other.
 Custom items can be submitted at your own responsibility.

+#### Connector workflow
+1. The connector receives the request that includes:
+    - tracking_number - the tracking number of the shipment
+    - carrier - the carrier of the shipment
+    - capture_id(optional) - the capture id to be updated.
+    - optional any other fields matching the request body in [PayPal add tracking information to the order](https://developer.paypal.com/docs/api/orders/v2/#orders_track_create)
+2. The connector constructs and sends the request to PayPal.
+This includes the following additional fields:
+   - carrier_name_other - if the carrier in the request does not match the predefined list
+   - capture_id - if not provided in the request the capture_id will be read from the payment transactions
+3. The connector updates the commercetools payment object.

 ***Endpoint:***